allisonhorst/stats-illustrations/README.md

 ## Make your own sample cartoons!

-I'm building this library of samples, faces & arms so that statistics teachers can create their own fun, charismatic samples to include in educational materials.
+I'm building this library of samples, faces & arms so that statistics teachers can create their own fun, charismatic samples to include in stats lectures, slides & materials.
 The files below contain different graphs (dotplots, histograms, more to come) with matching arms doing different things, along with a file of faces you can add on top to give them some personality.
 I recommend playing with transparency, brightness, cropping & size in whatever program you use to piece these together!
+Working on making these PNGs & SVGs.

 #### Here are some examples of DIY creations: